On ne voit bien qu'avec le cœur, the original French |

 The essence of the Fox's Secret in Le Petit Prince: 'It is only with the heart that one can see rightly' (On ne voit bien qu'avec le cœur).
 These are seven simple, everyday words in the original French.
 To translate them, shouldn't it be possible to take those seven simple words and just replace them with a few equally simple words in another language?
 On this page we take a look at the original French, pointing out the particular effect of each grammatical aspect of the sentence and how it might impact on translation of the sentence into other languages.

-At its most basic, the structure of this sentence is Subject-Verb-Object:
+At its most basic, this is a simple Subject-Verb-Object sentence:

 Subject |